About

 There is no peer usage.
 No third-party validation, but I test and build.

-No crossover with research, design, or interpretability circles, so I cross check and draw, paint, sculpt and take photographs.
+No crossover with research, design, or interpretability circles, but I draw, paint, sculpt, photograph and work in advertising.

 No error traceability, but I document everything and offer transparency.

-No formal method, no testable outcome, but I get results.
+No formal method, no testable outcome, but I bend results.

-No validation of any opinions or theories, but I offer work as proof.
+No validation of any opinions or theories, but I offer the work as proof.

-Yet, as an artist, I really made it for myself, so I could reclusively generate better imagery that I could use for my own craft.
-Images that asked, didn’t state a centered, engine default, aesthetic driven output.
+As an artist I reclusively generate better imagery that I can use for my own craft.
+Images that asked, that don’t state a centered, engine default, aesthetic driven output.
 If you want that, this is a starting place.

-And still, if this work holds any value, it will be in the pressure it applies.
+And still, if this work holds any value, it will be in the constraits it applies.

 Not the polish.